romgrk/xr-blog/en/about.md

 ---
-layout: layouts/post.njk
+layout: layouts/about.njk
-title: About Me
+title: About
-tags:
-  - nav_en
+tags: nav_en
 navtitle: About
-templateClass: tmpl-post
+templateClass: about-page
 date: 2000-01-01
 ---

-I am a person that writes stuff.
+Description of this blog